 Overview

-How to leverage the right form of prior to pre-train large models for solving reinforcement learning (RL) problems?
+Modern machine learning has moved towards leveraging large models as priors for downstream tasks.
+For example, we have large language models (LLMs) in natural language processing and large-scale self-supervised representation learning in computer vision.
+How to build large models as good priors for solving reinforcement learning (RL) problems?
 One promising direction is to learn a prior over the policies of some yet-to-be-determined tasks: prefetch as much computation as possible before a specific reward function is known.

 Recent work (forward-backward (FB) representation learning) has tried this, arguing that an unsupervised representation learning procedure can enable optimal control over arbitrary rewards without further fine-tuning.
-Our work demystifies FB by clarifying when such representations can exist, what its objective optimizes, and how it converges in practice.
+Conceptually, this idea resembles the in-context learning in LLMs.
+However, this formulation results in a circular dependency between learned representations and policies (see the figure above), incurring optimization challenges.
+In this work, we demystify FB by clarifying when such representations can exist, what its objective optimizes, and how it converges in practice.

 When do the ground-truth FB representations exist?
-In discrete controlled Markov processes (CMPs), we find four necessary conditions for the existence of ground-truth FB representations: Click to see the four necessary conditions.
+In discrete CMPs, we find four necessary conditions for the existence of ground-truth FB representations: Click to see the four necessary conditions.

 - representation dimension \( d \): \( d \geq \left| \mathcal{S} \times \mathcal{A} \right| \).